-“A great whisky is simply one that tastes incredible,” says Brendan McCarron, Head of Maturing Whisky Stocks, The Glenmorangie Company.
+“A great whisky is simply one that tastes incredible,” says Brendan McCarron, Master Distiller at Distell.
 “The whiskies I love most always have balance—lots of different flavors and aromas playing off each other.
 You need to be able to taste the distillery character and the influence of the wood for a whisky to be truly great.“

 If you’re looking for a delicious whiskey to enjoy, here are top-notch bottles across a variety of styles to try.

 If you aren’t familiar with the story of Nathan “Nearest” Green, an enslaved man who taught Jack Daniel how to make whiskey, you should be.
 He is believed to have perfected the proprietary Lincoln County Process for making Tennessee whiskey, which includes a maple charcoal filter that sets it apart from other methods of production.

 After chronicling Green’s contribution to the history of American whiskey-making, Fawn Weaver created the brand in celebration of his legacy, and the label 1856 Premium Aged Whiskey is a treat.
 A blend of whiskeys between 8 and 14 years, sumptuous caramel, dried fruit, and a hint of cinnamon make 1856 a must-have for your bar.

 ABV: 100 Proof | Age: 8 Years | Volume: 750 milliliters